-EazyHunt is EazyPaper's search functionality; it is composed of two addons:
+EazyHunt is EazyPaper's search functionality; it is composed of four addons:

-EazyHunt has the single unified interface of Figure 31.
-To search for a reference and add it to your database:
+EazyHunt has the single unified interface of Figure 32.
+To begin a search:

-Did you notice the “votes” column in Figure 31?
+Did you notice the “Votes” column in Figure 32?
 EazyDatabase stores the references from all your papers in an encrypted database on your computer, and backs it up to the EazyPaper server when you exit Word.
 Log on to any computer with an Internet connection, and new/updated references will be uploaded to your master EazyDatabase, and existing entries will be downloaded to your computer.

 If your database gets corrupted, click “Rebuild EazyDatabase” instead.
 In any case, you do not have to worry about losing your life’s research as a copy is stored on your computer, in your EazyPaper document, and on the EazyPaper server.